 Collaborating with a colleague and need to communicate the accessibility of colour options?
 Use a tool like Color Review to create visual and text examples of a colour’s accessibility compliance.

-To get started, download the McMaster PowerPoint template from the Resource Library.
-You will need to login with your MacID and password.
+To get started, download a McMaster PowerPoint template from the Brand Resources SharePoint site.

 Once you have your page setup to the desired size, you can insert your photo of choice.
 Ensure when you are resizing an image you always hold shift, while dragging the corner, to maintain the aspect ratio.
 Additionally you can use the “Crop” tool to adjust the cropping of the image to ensure your subject is positioned ideally within the page and there is space for your other elements to sit.